About Sources in TW

 , etc. If you put images in TW that are not your own property or are in the public domain, you should be sensitive to copyright issues.
 TW will accept images in PNG, TIFF, or JPEG formats.
 The following are probably the most common cases in which you might wish to upload images.

-Type specimen images.
+Adding Type specimen

 - Navigate to the